 Special Events Permits (certificate of insurance)

-The purpose of a sanctioning a special event is to extend Hockey Canada insurance program coverage such as major medical/dental coverage to activities that do not fall under regular hockey programming.
-Special event sanctions are for usage of events such as dryland training, fundraisers, and other activities outside of regular hockey programming.
+The purpose of a sanctioning a special event is to extend Hockey Canada insurance program coverage such as major medical/dental coverage to activities that do not fall under regularly scheduled hockey programming.
+Special event sanctions are for usage of events such as dryland training, fundraisers, extra ice you have purchased for your team and other activities outside of regular hockey programming.
 Not all activities are eligible for coverage.

 Special event Permits are now completed online, pls click on the link and follow the step by step instructions https://sportscert.bflcanada.ca/?BRANCH=HEO

 District 11 Affiliation Process and Rules (Rep and House)

 - US Tournament Travel Insurance: We have been asked by the HEO branch to remind everyone that they need to ensure that players have adequate coverage for health insurance.
 The Hockey Canada insurance only provides $5000 of coverage which will not go far in the US.
 They also need to ensure that the insurance they buy, if they choose to do so, covers the player while playing contact sports.

 - Travel-Permit-Instructions (.pdf – 38 KB)